Information and FAQs for new students

-All passport must be valid for 18 months when submitted to the Immigration Department for VAL approval.
+All passport must be valid 18 months above when submitted to the Iimigration department for VAL approval.
 Any passport having less than 18 months validity period may not be processed for VAL approval.
-Therefore, you are required to renew your passport and send scanned copies of the new passport to Visa Office immediately.
+Therefore, you are required to renew your passport and send scanned copies of the new passport to visa office immediately.

 Q. I am holding a British (UK) passport and have been living in Singapore since January 2020.
 I have not travelled to UK for the year can my VAL be approved?

-Immigration Department has issued a directive that all British passport holders applying for VAL will not be approved (place on hold) this applies to all British passport holders wherever they are located.
+Immigration department has issued a directive that all British passport holders applying for VAL will not be approved (place on hold) so this applies to all British passport holders wherever they are located.

-The Immigration Department takes around 7 to 10 working days to approve your VAL from the date they receive the application from EMGS.
-Please take note, this timeline if not fixed as it may be slightly longer depending on the availability of senior officers to sign the relevant VALs.
-All VAL approval is at the discretion of Immigration Department.
+The immigration department takes around 7 to 10 working days to approve your VAL from the date they receive the application from EMGS.
+The timeline depends on the availability of the senior officers for approval processes.
+Alll VAL approval is at the discretion of immigration department.

 Q. I am a year 1 student.
 I have completed semester one online and am coming to Malaysia to start semester two, am I considered as new student?

 Yes, you are considered as new student.
-Any student who have not received a Student Pass (visa sticker) endorsement in their passport are considered as new student.
-This includes those who have previous obtained VALs that have now expired.
+Any student who have not received a student pass (visa sticker) endorsement in their passport are considered as new student.
+This includes those who have previously obtained VALs that have now expired.

 Q. Once I receive my VAL, is it compulsory to travel from my home country or can I travel from a different country too?
 I'm from India but currently I'm going to be in UAE for few months.
 What can I do in such a situation?

-It is best to stay in India until your VAL is issued and apply for the SEV to enter Malaysia.
-Should you opt to travel to UAE, this can complicate your travel plans to Malaysia as you are NOT allowed to apply SEV in UAE as the VAL is approved and addressed to India and not to UAE.
+It is adviced to stay in India until your VAL is issued and apply for SEV to enter Malaysia.
+Should you opt to travel to UAE, this can complicate your travel plans to Malaysia as you are NOT allowed to apply SEV in UAE as the VAL is approved and addressed to India.
 If you still insist of travelling from UAE, then you must do the following: